Living with a Reactive Dog: Finn’s Story

 - Lots of praise and rewards and distractions using a cheery positive voice.

-- Time one to one with Finn to build and reinforce new and more positive habits.
+- Time one to one with him to build and reinforce new and more positive habits.

 - Only put him in situations that are comfortable for him.
 Why force passing a dog if you don’t have to?
 Now we just turn in a different direction, cross the road as much as we can to give him space.

 - We try to give him personal space at home.
-Jarvis loves to be kissed and cuddled, as does Finn but with much more caution and with warning- so we respect this.
+Our older dog loves to be kissed and cuddled, but our younger with much more caution and with warning- so we respect this.

-- We give Finn rest days.
+- We give him rest days.
 Sometimes he just chills out in the house and plays games with us, having small, peaceful walks in remote places for some fresh air.

 Living with a reactive dog:

-Finn is a happy and sociable dogs when he knows he is safe, so our job is to introduce him to new dogs carefully and gradually.
-My next step is to try the training videos and continue Finn’s good work.
+A happy and sociable dogs when he knows he is safe, our job is to introduce him to new dogs carefully and gradually.
+My next step is to try the training videos and continue and maintain his good work.

 For more interesting reading on living with a reactive dog.